Christian

 What is missing?
 Commitment to soul care in the context of community where one can be honest.
 Pastors most often use an intrapersonal coping style versus interpersonal coping.
 Balancing coping strategies means pastors need their own support system.

-Blair Counseling and Mediation offers wellness checks and personal support for the unique stressors that pastors face at no cost as part of our commitment to the local church.
-Feel free to call an experienced Christian counselor at anytime.
+Blair Counseling and Mediation offers wellness checks and personal support for the unique stressors that pastors in McHenry County face at no cost as part of our commitment to the local church (openings are not always available).
+Feel free to call an experienced Christian counselor anytime.